By Jennifer Coates, DVM

 - Oxygen therapy to improve oxygen delivery to damaged brain tissue and promote healing

-- Medications to control seizures or reduce pressure within the skull, if necessary
+- Seizure medications for cats to control seizures or reduce pressure within the skull, if necessary

 - Management of any underlying conditions